Online safety and coronavirus

 Asking them about the sites, apps and games they use regularly can be a great way to start a conversation and help you identify any risks in what your child’s doing online or who they may be talking to.
 We’ve got some great tips below to help get you started.

-You can also find online safety tips and information about social networks, apps and games for parents over on Net Aware.
+You can also find online safety tips and information about social networks, apps and games for parents over on Net Aware, in partnership with O2.

 Many children will find it hard not being able to see their friends or family in person, and video apps can be a great way for them to stay in touch during lockdown when used safely, but there are also risks for young people.

 It’s really important to help your child understand how to livestream and use video apps safely and make sure they’re speaking to people they know already.
-Net Aware has advice on livestreaming, including how to keep children safe on popular online apps such as Zoom, HouseParty and WhatsApp.
+Net Aware, in partnership with O2, has advice on livestreaming, including how to keep children safe on popular online apps such as Zoom, HouseParty and WhatsApp.

 Young people may also be curious or explore risky behaviours online.
 Take a look at our advice for parents on sexting and sending nudes to help support your child.